The Homeowner’s Guide To Solar Power

 Tax Credits And Other Home Solar Incentives

-While $18,000 is still a substantial price, government agencies and utilities offer programs to make installing solar panels more affordable.
+While $18,000 is still a substantial price, government agencies and utilities offer rebates and incentive programs to make installing solar panels more affordable.
 Taking advantage of the federal solar tax credit is one of the easiest ways for eligible taxpayers to reduce the cost of installing home solar panels.

 Homeowners who install solar panels through 2032, in 2033 or in 2034 and are eligible to claim the credit on their taxes could receive tax credits of up to 30%, 26% or 22%, respectively.
 Using the $18,000 system cost as an example, the cost could go down to $12,600 before state and local incentives for solar panels installed in 2032.